Table of Contents

 If an instant payout fails, your first troubleshooting step is to call your bank to make sure that there is nothing on their end that would have prevented the instant payout.

-If you run out of attempts to retry the instant payout, the amount will be added into your next standard payout.
+If you run out of attempts to retry the instant payout, the amount will be added into your next regular payout.

 Reporting